 Taken together, the data from this study suggests that we would be wise to be tracking more than just a yearly fasting glucose level as a true measure of metabolic health.

 As we can see, more detailed, dynamic measures of glucose responses to food may hold hints to early underlying problems that can be intervened on.
 What’s more, it suggests that tweaking our diet and lifestyle to improve our glucose responses and metabolic fitness could sharpen our mental clarity.

 Fasting has been called “exercise for your brain.”
 It has been credited with improving the “plasticity” of the brain’s synapses, increasing the levels of brain derived neurotrophic factor (BDNF), and impacting how quickly brain cells respond to information.
 Certain fasting regimens like “16-8” (16 hours fasting and 8 hours eating in a 24 hour period) are also credited with stabilizing glucose levels.
 With continuous glucose monitoring, individuals can track the progress of their fasting and see how glucose levels respond, and connect this with whether there is a change in mental clarity.

 Mechanisms: How Might Glucose Regulation Affect Cognition

-Data suggests that there is an opportunity to improve our cognitive performance by keeping our metabolic health and insulin sensitivity as sharp as possible.
+Data suggests an opportunity to improve our cognitive performance by keeping our metabolic health and insulin sensitivity as sharp as possible.
 Gaining insight from CGM into how glucose patterns are associated with feelings of mental clarity or mental fog can help build intuition and awareness that serves as the foundation for optimizing our choices.